tagoro9/turo-coding-exercise/README.md

 # Turo frontend coding exercise

 This is a webapp made for the Turo frontend [coding exercise](https://github.com/relayrides/coding-exercise).
-It is a single-page rental car search [Hotwire’s Shopping API](http://developer.hotwire.com/docs/Rental_Car_Shopping_API).
+It is a single-page rental car search that uses [Hotwire’s Shopping API](http://developer.hotwire.com/docs/Rental_Car_Shopping_API).
 It allows the user to:

 * search by date and location
 * view results in a list
 * click on a result to view more details about the car

-This app has been developed using the seed project [react-starter](https://github.com/tagoro9/react-starter)
+This app has been developed using my seed project [react-starter](https://github.com/tagoro9/react-starter)

 ## Features